seho0808/machine_learning_approach_for_subsurface_temperature_prediction/README.md

 3. if you want to use the saved model, you should look at the "Load Saved Pickle Models.ipynb" file.

 ## File Description
+### 0305_Compare_New_and_Old_LONG_LAT.ipynb
+This file compares the latitude and longitude information of the datasets.

+### 0306_Comparing Well Prediction.ipynb
+This file is a legacy file for "Final Metrics and Graphs.ipynb" file.
+Hence, you can ignore it.
+It was kept to show the last version before the major change.

+### 0310_HPTuning+ExcelMetric+NewWellMetric.ipynb
+This file has the code that tunes all the models with appropriate hyperparameters.

+### 0314_depth_maps.ipynb
+Comparing algorithms for the interpolation of the heat map.

+### 0315_map_excel_data.ipynb
+Tuning the KNN interpolation method.

+### 0316_Q_map.ipynb
+Q map with XGBoost

+### Final Metrics and Graphs.ipynb
+In 0310_HPTuning+ExcelMetric+NewWellMetric.ipynb, we tune the hyperparameters of the machine learning models.
+In Final Metrics and Graphs.ipynb, the tuned hyperparameters are actually used to test for the test data(which are the new well data).
+Then, the metrics and graphs are listed inside the file as well.

+### Load Saved Pickle Models.ipynb
+This file loads the saved pickle xgb model.
+You need to generate the pkl file first.
+There is one that is already generated, xgbSaved.pkl.
+The link to download xgbSaved.pkl is, https://drive.google.com/file/d/1XJpMLYp6bk-VFWVAf69CTh3vcDds6OOm/view?usp=sharing.

+###

 ## Prerequisite Datasets (You have to download these first)